sendmalwhere/beru-dot-dev/_posts/2019-07-25-accessing-serialized-hashes-in-ansible.md

 - set_fact:
     client_mac_address: ansible_facts['en1']['macaddress']
 - debug:
-    msg: "{{ json_result_from_uri['json']['fixedIpAssignments'][{{ client_mac_address }}]['ip'] }}"
+    msg: "\{\{ json_result_from_uri['json']['fixedIpAssignments'][\{\{ client_mac_address \}\}]['ip'] \}\}"
 ```

 This turns out to be illegal.
-Interpolation in Jinja2 is flat, and can’t handle a nested call to interpolate in a variable inside an interpolation, so this will just interpret the internal mustaches as literal curly-braces, and you’ll probably get a SyntaxError on this to the effect of “expected eof but instead got {“.
+Interpolation in Jinja2 is flat, and can’t handle a nested call to interpolate in a variable inside an interpolation, so this will just interpret the internal mustaches as literal curly-braces, and you’ll probably get a SyntaxError on this to the effect of “expected eof but instead got \{“.
 Bad news bears.
 So how the heck are we supposed to access values stored at dynamic keys?
 This shouldn’t be as exotic a request as it apparently is, but I haven’t seen anyone else address this specific question before.

 I came up with an answer that’s fundamentally really, really silly, but as best I can tell this is the way Ansible wants us to do it.